zlederman/lamport-clock-viz/README.md

 ```

 # The Node Class
 The Node class is a Subclass of `multiprocessing.Process` it implements a run method which is a statemachine.
-This statemachine can be in 3 states
+This statemachine can be in 3 states.
+It is also fully connected to every other node in the system.

 `INTERNAL`
 - Internal Events are just that, they don't effect the larger system but the increment a node's logical clock